tstromberg/goose/README.md

 # pr-menubar

-A cross-platform system tray application that monitors GitHub pull requests and shows how many are blocked on you.
+A system tray app that monitors GitHub pull requests and shows how many are blocked on you.

 ## Features